fooplugins/fooconvert/readme.txt

 FooConvert is a powerful WordPress plugin designed to help you optimize your website for maximum conversions.
 With high-converting widgets and advanced analytics, FooConvert helps you generate more leads, boost sales, and enhance customer engagement effortlessly.

-= Key Features =
+= FooConvert Key Features =

 - Add high converting widgets to your pages, including:
-  - Exit-Intent Popups
+  - Exit-Intent Popups.
-  - FOMO Bars
+  - FOMO Bars.
-  - CTA Flyouts
+  - CTA Flyouts.
-- Track widget analytics and conversions.
+- Track widget analytics, including:
+  - Base metrics : views, visitors, engagements.
+  - Daily activity charts for views, visitors and engagements.
-- Advanced Analytics Dashboard.
+- Analytics Dashboard, including:
-- WooCommerce Integration (coming soon!)
-- A/B Testing (coming soon!)
-- Personalized User Journey Mapping (coming soon!)
+  - Top Performers by Views and Engagement.
+- Data retention for 14 days only.

-= Benefits =
+= FooConvert Benefits =

 - Increase Conversion Rates: Turn more visitors into paying customers!
 - Boost Lead Generation: Capture more qualified leads for your business!
 - Optimize Sales Funnel: Streamline your sales process for better results!
 - Enhance User Experience: Create personalized journeys for your visitors!
 - Data-Driven Decisions: Make informed choices based on real-time analytics!

+= PRO Analytics Add-on =

+Track your widgets with our PRO analytics add-on.
+Gain deeper insights into your conversion funnel and optimize your marketing strategies.

+- Longer retention period for widget analytics.
+You can now track widget performance as long as your like!
+- Advanced widget analytics, including:
+  - Clicks and click-through-rates.
+  - Conversions and conversion rates.
+  - Engagement sentiment and engagement ratios (positive and negative).
+  - Daily activity charts for clicks, conversions and engagements.
+- Advanced dashboard, including:
+  - Top Performers by Engagement Rate, Clicks, Click Rate, Conversions, Conversion Rate.

+= PRO Templates Add-on =

+Get 15 professionally designed templates to create stunning, high-converting widgets in minutes – just pick, customize, publish!

+- Create stunning Flyouts, Bars, and Popups in minutes with professionally designed templates – no design skills needed!
+- Boost conversions and grow your leads effortlessly with high-performing, ready-to-use templates crafted to grab attention.
+- Stop wasting time designing from scratch – launch campaigns faster and start making more money with templates proven to convert.

 == Installation ==